-Little is known about him but he appears to share the same nomen as a prominent Spanish noble family, the Ulpii, which included Emperor Trajan (98-117AD).
+Little is known about him, but he appears to share the same nomen as a prominent Spanish noble family, the Ulpii, which included Emperor Trajan (98-117AD).
 Perhaps Laelianus could muster support among the troops with this family connection to Trajan.
 This would explain the reverse of his gold aureus picturing Hispania reclining with a rabbit to her side.
-This may also perhaps explain the fact that Spain simply broke with the Gallic empire and allied itself with Claudius II, after the death of Postumus voluntarily.
+This may also explain why Spain simply broke with the Gallic Empire.
+Spain allied itself with Claudius II after the death of Postumus voluntarily.

 Historia Augusta wrote:

-In consequence of this man’s rebellion in Gaul, Postumus, the bravest of all men, was put to death after he had brought back the power of Rome into its ancient condition at the time when Gaul was on the brink of ruin because of Gallienus‘ excesses.
-Laelianus was, indeed, a very brave man, but in the face of rebellion, his strength was insufficient to give him authority over the Gauls.
-He was killed, moreover, by Victorinus, son of Vitruvia, or rather Victoria, who was later entitled Mother of the Camp and honored by the name of Augusta, though she herself, doing her utmost to escape the weight of so great a burden, had bestowed the imperial power first on Marius and then on Tetricus together with his son.
+As a consequence of this man’s rebellion in Gaul, Postumus, the bravest of all men, was put to death after he had brought back the power of Rome into its ancient condition at the time when Gaul was on the brink of ruin because of Gallienus‘ excesses.
+Laelianus was, indeed, a very brave man.
+However, in the face of rebellion, his strength was insufficient to give him authority over the Gauls.
+He was killed, moreover, by Victorinus, son of Vitruvia, or rather Victoria, who was later entitled Mother of the Camp and honored by the name of Augusta.
+However, she herself, doing her utmost to escape the weight of so great a burden, had bestowed the imperial power first on Marius and then on Tetricus together with his son.

 Laelianus, in fact, did to some extent benefit the commonwealth; for many of the communes of Gaul and also some of the camps, built on barbarian soil by Postumus during his seven years, but after his murder plundered and burned during an incursion of Germans, were restored by him to their ancient condition.
 Then he was slain by his soldiers because he exacted too much labor.